mbwong/mbwong.github.io/content/sections/aboutme.md

 I am an applied microeconomist.
-I study labor, housing, and currency markets, with a particular interest in understanding how market institutions shape economic outcomes.
+I study labor, housing, and money, with a particular interest in understanding how market institutions shape economic outcomes.

 I am an assistant professor in management and strategy with a joint appointment in economics at [HKU Business School](https://www.hkubs.hku.hk/).
 I received my PhD from MIT in 2022 and my BA from Harvard in 2012.